quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.3.0 – October 25, 2024 =
+* New: show the customer tax ID on the order email
+* New: show the customer tax ID on the order details page

 = 2.2.8 – October 21, 2024 =
 * Fix: businesses must pay local taxes for standard services